Mammalian Protein Metabolism

 I. Introduction

-V. Interaction of Diet and Hormones in the Regulation of Protein Metabolism
+V. Mechanism of Tumor Action on the Protein Metabolism of the Host

 References